 Table of contents

-The following are the valid vaccines in Singapore:
+The following vaccinations are valid and can be carried out in Singapore:

-If symptoms from COVID-19 worsen, it is recommended to contact 995 for immediate medical attention.
+In case of severe, prolonged symptoms or a subsequent worsening, it is recommended to seek medical attention or contact 995 for immediate medical assistance.